IBM-Blockchain-Archive/connectathon/README.md

   the dependent fabric images from [Docker Hub](https://hub.docker.com/u/connectathon/) and spin up two containers - one for your endorsing peer, and one for the marbles Node.js application.
 This process takes a few minutes, during which you will see the various images being downloaded and extracted onto your local machine.
+Depending on the configuration of your machine, you may be prompted several times for your root password.
 The `enrollID` and `enrollSecret` which you received in your email upon registration will be used as input parameters in the script below:
   ```bash